charliemaiors/charliemaiors.github.io/_posts/from-omnibus-to-ha.md

 The migration to the external database was smooth, but a major update (11.9) caused some a little outage; btw we've opened an [issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/59455) and the efficient Gitlab team supported us and in few minutes Gitlab was up and running again.

+Then we decided to provide to other services

 ```conf
 location /profile/personal_access_tokens {